Here are the best pre-theatre dinner menus and most interesting restaurants within minutes of London’s major theatres

 Brasserie Zédel

 Brasserie Zédel is a West End institution with all the authenticity and desirability of a highfalutin Parisian brasserie minus the price tag.
-That’s right, you can have a three-course meal in the centre of town at a glamorous restaurant that has existed in the same spot since 1915 for about £30 a head (and it’s possible to go even cheaper!)
+That’s right, you can have a two-course (at £16.95) or three-course (at £19.75) meal in the centre of town at a glamorous restaurant that has existed in the same spot since 1915 for under £20 a head.
 And then it’s minutes to the West End theatre of your choice.
 Zédel is beloved for a reason.

 20 Sherwood St, London W1F 7ED